Azure/missionlz/src/docs/workload-deployment.md

 #### Quickstart Deploy

 In tandem with the quickstart found in [QuickStart Deploying MLZ](command-line-deployment.md#Quickstart) you can quickly get up and running and deploy a single workload instance to your configuration.

-Note: This should be run using the -tier3-sub-id flag if you wish to change the subscription id for tier 3.
-Additionally the "-w" flag should be appended to ensure that the output
+> NOTE: This should be run using the `--tier3-sub-id` flag and `--write-output` flag if you wish to specify the subscription ID for the tier 3.
+Be sure to use the "-w" flag to ensure that the output required for deployment is generated.

-After you have deployed the core MLZ resources,  you can use the following (The generated-configuration item artifacts come from the base deployment and can be reused)
+After you have deployed the core MLZ resources, you can use this command (the generated-configuration item artifacts come from the base deployment and can be reused), substituting `{mlz_env_name}` with the appropriate value.

 ```bash
 ./deploy_t3.sh ../generated-configurations/{mlz_env_name}.mlzconfig ../generated-configurations/{mlz_env_name}.tfvars ../generated-configurations/output.tfvars ../generated-configurations/{mlz_env_name}.tfvars y